top of page

 3. Cross-Border Affiliate Programs Require Localization in Canada

 Many U.S. brands entering Canada mistakenly assume their existing affiliate infrastructure will scale directly to meet the needs of Canadian consumers.
-In reality, performance often stalls without localization and partner-specific optimization, as there are significant differences to consider.
+In reality, performance often stalls without localization and partner-specific optimization.
+There are significant differences to consider.

 Common friction points include: